 Where do the most common Spanish names come from?

 Common names in Spain tell a lot about a person, even more than just who their parents are.
 It often reveals where in the country their family came from, the original dialect of Spanish that they spoke, and even the period they were born.
-Common Spanish names derive from:
+Common Spanish names can be categorized by region and language.

-You don’t have to scientifically examine someone’s DNA to tell what region of Spain where their family came from.
-Spain has 17 different regions, each with a set of common last names used for centuries.
+You don’t have to scientifically examine someone’s DNA to tell what region of Spain their family came from.
+Spain has 17 different regions, each with a set of common last names that have been used for centuries.

 One of the most common last names in the world is Garcia, which was originally used in several regions in the country.
 Today, approximately 3% of Spaniards have the last name, making it the most popular.
 And because of colonization around the world, the last name is also common in Latin America and the Philippines.